salgue441/Csharp-Lexer/README.md

 C# lexer made with modern C++.
 This project consists of a lexer that can read a C# file and tokenize it.
 The tokens are then saved in a html file corresponsing to the input file.

+The program compares the speeds of single threaded and multithreaded lexers.

 ## How to use

 ### Requirements